i-liszt/minesweeper/README.md

 - When all mine grids are placed flags, then the user wins

 ### TODO
-- The first click should not be a mine
 - Modal component to display the result
-- Support mobile devices